Hoptilic/DiscordJSOCR/README.md

 ## 🎮 Usage
-Install the packages by doing npm i and run the bot by doing node bot.js.
-Input your bot token in a file called ".env"
+Install the packages by doing *npm i*.
+Create a new file called *.env* and input the bot's token in it.
+Run the bot by doing *node bot.js*.